Home > Text Processing & Search > paste

 Key Features

-• Horizontally merges lines from the same line number across multiple files.
+• Horizontally merges lines from multiple files

 Key Options